Written by

 The river cruise segment enters 2026 with one of its most active new vessel launch calendars in years.
 The story is consistent with the ocean segment: established operators are commissioning second-generation vessels that refine a known format rather than introducing radically new categories.
 For travelers who have been considering a river cruise, 2026's new fleet represents the best refined-product opportunity in years.

 Tauck adds two purpose-built ships tailored to specific French waterways: MS Lumière for the Rhône (130 guests) and MS Serene for the Seine (124 guests).
-Both vessels emphasize spacious suites — 80% of cabins are 225 square feet or larger, with new 300-square-foot top suites — well-proportioned public areas, and an expanded Retreat wellness area with a juice bar and a sun-deck pool paired with alfresco dining.
+Both vessels emphasize spacious suites, with 80% of cabins at 225 square feet or larger and new 300-square-foot top suites, well-proportioned public areas, and an expanded Retreat wellness area with a juice bar and a sun-deck pool paired with alfresco dining.
 Solo cabins carry no single supplement and are 20% larger than on the existing fleet.

 Uniworld launches S.S.
 Emilie on the Danube in March 2026, the latest in the Super Ship series.
 Inspired by Austrian painter Gustav Klimt and named for his life partner and muse Emilie Flöge, the 154-guest vessel features an Art Nouveau aesthetic with a large replica of one of Klimt's portraits of Flöge in the lobby.
 Sister vessels S.S.
 Audrey (named for Audrey Hepburn) and S.S.
 Marlene (Marlene Dietrich) follow in 2027 for the Rhine and Danube.